-Recently, a new Audrey Hepburn exhibition opened at the Airborne Museum Hartenstein, located in Oosterbeek, near Arnhem (Holland), titled Motherliness: The secret of Ella & Aubrey—Family secret about Audrey Hepburn and her mother revealed in exhibition and novel.
+Recently, a new Audrey Hepburn exhibition opened at the Airborne Museum Hartenstein, located in Oosterbeek, near Arnhem (Holland), titled Motherliness: The secret of Ella & Audrey—Family secret about Audrey Hepburn and her mother revealed in exhibition and novel.

 This is the exhibition’s press release, as it also appears on the website of the Airborne Museum Hartenstein.